learn-co-curriculum/dsc-summary-data-cleaning-pandas/README.md

 ## Summary

-In this lesson you started practicing essential ETL skills that you will use throughout your data work to transform and wrangle data into useful forms.
+In this lesson, you started practicing essential ETL skills that you will use throughout your data work to transform and wrangle data into useful forms.